FLORIDA CONSERVATION COALITION LEGISLATIVE PRIORITY:

 Senators Jacobs and Raschein filed an identical bill, HB 95

 House Referrals (HB 95): Agriculture and Natural Resources Subcommittee (passed); Agriculture and Natural Resources Appropriations (passed), State Affairs Committee (passed).
-Placed on Special Order Calendar for 3/20/2019.
+Placed on Calendar.
+3/7/2019

 + SB 1758 (Mayfield) Water Quality Improvements